codio/site/source/docs/courses/units/unit-add.html.md

 - select the parts of the book you want to include in this unit
 - give the unit a name.

+With book units, students can look at any part of the book even when assigned a single unit.
+This is ideal for referring back to material covered previously and for general revision and can be set in the class.
+See [Book Visibility](/docs/classes/classmanagement/bookvisibility)] for more information.